-Finalizing its exploratory phase a mere few kilometers from the Chilean border on the western limit of San Juan Province of Argentina, the copper mining project Los Azules of Minera Andes (now merged with US Gold to form McEwen Mining of Canada and which trades under the symbol MAI under the Toronto Stock Exchange-TSX) is surrounded by some 226 rock glaciers and permafrost zones.
-Seventy nine (79) rock glaciers are directly in the project's activity area.
+Finalizing its exploratory phase a mere few kilometers from the Chilean border on the western limit of San Juan Province of Argentina, the copper mining project Los Azules of Minera Andes (now merged with US Gold to form McEwen Mining of Canada and which trades under the symbol MAI under the Toronto Stock Exchange-TSX) is surrounded by some 226 glaciers, including rock and uncovered glaciers, and permafrost zones.
+Seventy nine (79) glaciers are directly in the project's activity area.
 Forty nine (49) are outside the project area but along or near project access roads used by the company.
 Ninety eight (98) are outside the formal project area but in the general project vicinity.

-Easily accessible satellite imagery (as publicly available through Google Earth) shows that exploratory roads introduced and/or used in the region by Minera Andes have already impacted at least 6 rock glaciers in immediate project vicinity, while another five glaciers have potentially been affected by drilling and the construction of drilling platforms.
+Easily accessible satellite imagery (as publicly available through Google Earth) shows that exploratory roads introduced and/or used in the region by Minera Andes have already impacted at least 6 rock glaciers in the immediate project vicinity, while another five glaciers have potentially been affected by drilling and the construction of drilling platforms.
+The reader can see these impacts clearly on Google Earth, simply by following the instructions sited below.
 We should note, that contrary to the claims by some mining companies (Xstrata Copper for instance) that one cannot use Google Earth to conduct a glacier inventory, this in fact is what most glaciologists do in the initial stages of their glacier inventory work, before any site visits are necessary.
 In some cases satellite images are so precise, that site visits are simply not necessary to verify findings.